-Revenue is recognised when it is probable that the economic benefit will flow to the consolidated entity and the parent entity and the revenue can be reliably measured.
+Revenue is recognised when it is probable that the economic benefit will flow to the consolidated entity and the revenue can be reliably measured.
 Revenue is measured at the fair value of the consideration received or receivable.

 Sale of goods